paul-hammant/tbd/content/game-changers/index.md

 This "Selenium Farm" (internal cloud) was also available to developers at their desks, who just wanted to run such tests against a stood-up version of what they were working on.
-Teams who had to run Firefox (etc) on their own desktop on a Friday, were able to lease one or more Firefoxs browsers  in parallel on a Monday, and no longer lock up their developer workstations.
+Teams who had to run Firefox (etc) on their own desktop on a Friday, were able to lease one or more Firefoxes browsers  in parallel on a Monday, and no longer lock up their developer workstations.

 Other companies since, have been able to deploy their own Selenium-Grid internally or leverage one of the online services for elastic Selenium testing.